ajithsrighakollapu/pll_from_circuit_to_layout/README.md

 pump is
 ![](negative_chargepump.png)

--The main disadvantage of the charge pump is, it will get charged with leakage current also, without the presence of up and down signals , we can improve its performance by additional circuits(including the current mirrors)
+- The main disadvantage of the charge pump is, it will get charged with leakage current also, without the presence of up and down signals , we can improve its performance by additional circuits(including the current mirrors)

+# VCO
+- The below diagram shows the ring oscillator
+- The time period of the ring oscillator with 3 inverters is 6(delay of inverter)
+- By using the starving mechanism we are generating the output frequency
+-Initially the charge pump voltage is used to control the current through the curent mirrors as the Ring oscillator is connected in the series circuit of the current mirror, the current through the ring oscillator determines the outout generated frequency